Aiman-1105/Swiftbot-Detect-Objects/README.md

 - After the Swiftbot session is over, it prompts the user to view execution logs.
 - If the user selects yes, the execution logs will be displayed to the user.
 - The execution logs contain the Mode that Swiftbot had run, the duration of the session, the number of objects the Swiftbot had encountered and the number of images the Swiftbot took.
+- If the user selects no, the program terminates.